A.A.2025-2026

 Esempi di domande

-Le domande saranno soltanto in inglese
+Le domande saranno soltanto in inglese.
+EX.:

 1) The enrichment of vocabulary was one the main goals in the development of the early modern English vernacular.
 Translations of classical, Italian and French texts, word-formation, borrowings, semantic change were some of the most significant strategies.
 Describe some of these processes that characterised the evolution of early modern English.